tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240423.md

 - Pius III

-### Q: The song 'Little April Shower' features in which Disney cartoon film?
-- **Correct Answer:** Bambi
-- Cinderella
-- Pinocchio
-- The Jungle Book

 ### Q: The song "Caramelldansen" is commonly mistaken as a Japanese song, what language is the song actually sung in?
 - **Correct Answer:** Swedish
 - Hungarian